reticent-roklimber/atlas/README.md

 ## How to collaborate

 This is my first proper open source project.
 I'd love some help.
-There are small things to be tweaked and more deep level things that will require low level detail and access at a collaborator level.
-Feel free to chuck PR's my way or incident tickets.
+There is lots to do.

 ## Development Roadmap (stuff I want to fix)